Object Oriented Programming in C++

-- There will be about 10 (tentative) programming projects.
+- There will be a variety of homeworks and programming projects

 - Turn in all assignments on time!
 Late assignments

-will be accepted one day after the due date, with a deduction of 10%
+will be accepted one day after the due date, with the deduction of a

 The course web page is your friend -- check it frequently!
 It will be

 continually updated with essential course materials, such as assignments,